-These fun poetry activities will make it easy to celebrate April’s National Poetry Month in your classroom.
+These fun poetry activities will make it easy to celebrate April’s National Poetry Month at home or in the classroom.
 All month, students and teachers across the country (along with libraries, publishers, and poets) celebrate the art of poetry.
-With the printable poetry resources in this article, teachers will be ready for the celebrations!
+With the FREE printable poetry resources in this article, teachers will be all set to help students celebrate!

-The April Poetry Month Kit contains three worksheets!
+Our free kit contains three April poetry month worksheets!
 The first worksheet outlines ten ways students can explore poetry.
-From apps to tweeting poems, this list gives you a variety of ideas for making Poetry Month exciting for your students.
+From apps to tweeting poems, this list gives you a variety of ideas for making National Poetry Month exciting for your students.

 #2 Poem in Your Pocket Vocabulary Activity

-On April 27th, students across the nation will hopefully be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.
+On April 27th, students across the nation won't be walking around campus with their favorite poems tucked in their pockets, but that doesn't mean they can't do it at home.

 Instead of having students choose a poem from a published poet, have students create their own vocabulary poems to share!
 That way, when students recite their poems, they are not only celebrating poetry, they are also celebrating (and reinforcing) vocabulary.

 And because the poem is meant to be carried around so it can be recited at any moment, it does not need to be long.
 After assembling a Poem in Your Pocket Day Booklet, have students write a final copy of their 2–3 vocabulary poems in their booklets and then record a video of them reciting it!

 Here are two examples that I wrote:

 EXAMPLE 1 Command